A Noble History

 Each cadet will have the opportunity of attending a range day (if in the army section) or an Air Experience Flying day (if in the RAF section) at some point during the year.
-There is also one Field Weekend per term, an Adventure Training Camp at Easter, a CCF Central Summer Camp and a RAF Summer Camp.
-In addition members of the CCF can attend various courses run by the Armed Forces ranging from gliding to leadership courses.
+There is also one Field Weekend per term, an Adventure Training Camp at Easter, a CCF Central Summer Camp and an RAF Summer Camp.
+In addition, members of the CCF can attend various courses run by the Armed Forces ranging from gliding to leadership courses.

 Gallery of photos from previous Training camps

-Members of the CCF in the Sixth Form have the opportunity to enrol on and complete the BTEC Public Services Level 2 National Diploma.
+Members of the CCF in Sixth Form have the opportunity to enrol on and complete the BTEC Public Services Level 2 National Diploma.
 This qualification is delivered through CVQO and is the equivalent of 4 GCSEs.

 The CCF also offers the opportunity to gain CVQO-led qualifications, such as BTEC Certificates and Diplomas as well as leadership and management qualifications from the Institute of Leadership and Management (ILM).
 These are accessible to everyone, regardless of ability, skill or previous experience and offer a valuable complement to academic qualifications.